bravenseet/meme-website/README.md

 # meme website
-There is a button that links you to
+There is a button that links you to a random meme from r/memes

 ------------------------------------------------------------------------------------------------------------------
 FOR USE